SiddharthxsrivastavA/ChatUI/README.md

 # Project Overview

-This project is a responsive web application featuring a dynamic navigation bar and chat interface, designed with user experience and functionality in mind.
-The navigation bar includes a prominent logo with a visually distinct separator, while the chat interface is optimized to handle a large number of messages gracefully.
+This project is a responsive web application featuring a dynamic navigation bar and multilingual support, designed to enhance user experience and accessibility.
+The navigation bar includes a prominent logo with a visually distinct separator, while the language switcher allows users to seamlessly toggle between different languages.
 The layout ensures all components fit within the viewport, creating a seamless and visually appealing user experience.

 ## Key Features

 1. **Navigation Bar Enhancements:**
    - Introduced a vertical separator between the logo and navigation items using the `Separator` component.
+   - Added a language switcher to enable users to change the interface language dynamically.
    - Adjusted the text size of navigation items with `text-sm` for better visual hierarchy.
    - Maintained consistency in the design with a dark background and rounded corners.

-2. **Dynamic Chat Area:**
-   - Designed to handle a large number of messages by enabling automatic scrolling when the content exceeds the visible area.
-   - Ensured accessibility with a responsive layout that adjusts to varying screen sizes.
-   - Implemented a height that adapts to the viewport while considering the header and footer.
+2. **Multilingual Support:**
+   - Implemented a language toggle feature allowing users to switch between supported languages.
+   - Used an internationalization (i18n) library for seamless translation handling.
+   - Ensured that all static and dynamic content updates based on the selected language.

 3. **Full-Page Layout Optimization:**
    - Adjusted the main container to use `h-screen` for full viewport height.